 Download the Program Handbook here.
 This is the document of record.

-Download a document for planning out the course requirements for majoring in Psychology here.
+Download a document for planning out the course requirements to major in Psychology here.

 Prior to Moderation, students entering the College are required to complete the following: Introduction to Psychological Science (Psychology 141) preferably in the first year (a score of 5 on the AP Psychology exam fulfills the requirement); a sophomore sequence of Statistics for Psychology (Psychology 203) in the fall and Research Methods in Psychology (Psychology 204) in the spring; and at least two additional 200-level courses in psychology.
 Students must earn a grade of C- or higher in 141 for it to count for the major and a grade of C or higher in Statistics , Research Methods, and other 200-level classes.
 (For students enrolled in Research Methods during the semester in which they sit for moderation, moderation decisions made before the end of the semester are contingent on a final grade of C or higher).

 Psychology students must complete the following requirements to graduate: A total of four 200-level courses in psychology (excluding 203 and 204); one four-credit course in biology, chemistry, computer science, mathematics, or physics (this excludes AP or IB classes, as well as Biostatistics, and courses listed primarily in Mind, Brain and Behavior); two 300-level courses following Moderation, at least one of which must be completed before beginning the Senior Project; and the Senior Project.
 No more than a single 300-level course may be taken per semester, and taking these 300-levels with two different faculty members is strongly encouraged.
 At least one 200-level course must be completed from each of the following course clusters: